TbearTZ049/SwiftResearch2025/ReadMe.txt

 Create Image Processing and Machine Learning Labels

-    1.Processing Images and Create ML by running proccess_images file 2.ImageRecognition will create a machine learning algorithm to classify 3.Generate_ml_to_csv creates a csv that labels bursts based off machine learning
+    1.Processing Images and Create ML by running Proccess_Images.py file 2.ImageRecognition will create a machine learning algorithm to classify 3.Generate_ml_to_csv creates a csv that labels bursts based off machine learning

+Pulse Locations and Painting Boxes
+    1. KmeanLocation.py because all of your location results are in a csv you will use this file to eliminate some of the boxes.
+    2. Then run PaintBoxes.py to create images with the narrowd down boxes results will be in the.